ome/omero-documentation/omero/sysadmins/python3-migration.rst

 - Nginx 1.14
 - PostgreSQL 11

 Other options
 -------------

-Additional options that you may like to look into:

-Ansible: if you would like to use ansible for deployment, the roles have been upgraded but are not yet fully released.
-Please get in touch or see the GitHub repositories for the latest info.
-Conda: If you'd like to use conda, that should work fine on most platforms.
+The installation walkthroughs provided in the documentation try to stick to a minimum installation.
+The only requirements are an understanding of the Unix shell, the standard package manager for your platform, and the regular Python distribution mechanisms.

+However, more advanced installation mechanisms are available if you are interested and have familiarity with the given mechanism:

+- `Ansible roles <https://galaxy.ansible.com/ome>`_ are available for most installation steps.
+The primary roles, `omero-server` and `omero-web` have not yet been released and will need to be installed from GitHub.

+- A `conda channel <https://anaconda.org/ome>_` provides pre-built packages needed by OMERO if you are comfortable not using your platforms standard Python installation.

+- `Docker images <https://hub.docker.com/u/openmicroscopy>`_ are also available.
+Both the `omero-server` and `omero-web` images are considered production quality.

+Please get in touch at https://forum.image.sc/c/data if you have any questions.

 OMERO.server
 ------------

 The steps for an OMERO.server installation have not changed substantially.

-First, download the OMERO.server.zip as you would usually do, and unpack it under your installation directory.
+Download the OMERO.server.zip as you would usually do, and unpack it under your installation directory.
 We suggest: file:`/opt/omero/server/OMERO.server`

+We highly recommend a virtualenv-based installation for all of the Python dependencies.
+Follow the :doc:`standard installation instructions <unix/server-installation>` for your platform.
 All instructions ...

-Once you have your installation in place, you will need to follow the upgrade documentation.
-Again, if any of the above is not clear, please see the very extensive information on the documentation page.
-If in doubt, start [HERE] (where?)
+Once you have your installation in place, you will need to follow the :doc:`standard upgrade instructions <server-upgrade>`, working from a *copy* of your data.

 OMERO.web
 ---------

-Installing OMERO.web no longer requires downloading a package from https://downloads.openmicroscopy.org.
-The first choice to make is whether you want to continue the previous method or move to a `pip install`-only installation.
-If you don't need the Java libraries, `pip install` is likely more convenient.
+Although it is possible to also follow the previous installation steps for OMERO.web, installation no longer requires downloading a package from https://downloads.openmicroscopy.org.
+If you choose to follow this route, all requirements will be installed directly into the virtualenv for OMERO.web.
+Instructions are available under :doc:`web-deployment <unix/install-web/web-deployment>`.

 The primary change is that it is now required to set the :envvar:`OMERODIR` variable to specify where the OMERO installation lives.
 This defines where configuration files and log files will be stored.

-Create an installation directory.
-We suggest: /opt/omero/web Create a virtualenv: e.g. `python -mvenv venv3`
-On some platforms, you may need to use python3 -mvenv venv3.
-We're preferring to not use system-site-packages at the moment.
-Choose between:
-Downloading the OMERO.py zip as previously and unpack.
-We suggest: /opt/omero/web/OMERO.web
-Running: pip install --pre omero-web mkdir -p OMERO.web/etc/ OMERO.web/var/ export OMERODIR=$PWD/OMERO.web/
+Again, we suggest: file:`/opt/omero/web` as the root for your installation.

+You will need to also follow the :doc:`upgrade guide <omeroweb-upgrade>`.

 Plugins
 ^^^^^^^